Pooh Things To Do…

 The Barn usually has an interesting exhibition on display and these can include works by local artists and photographers, crafts people and local historical societies.

-A steam train ride on the Bluebell is an experience of a lifetime.
-Kids certainly love to experience the past and the sights, sounds and smells of the vintage steamer and it’s museum is magical.
+A steam train ride on the Bluebell is an experience of a lifetime and kids of all ages love to experience the past with all the sights, sounds and smells of the vintage steamer.

 We here at Pooh Corner think it’s a brilliant day out for the whole family.
 And best of all if you book early you can benefit from discounted tickets.